Tourvia Tourvia

 The result is a setup that Salesforce admins handle without involving a developer, and that fits naturally into existing org governance processes.

-How RouteForce uses Salesforce platform features
+How Tourvia uses Salesforce platform features

-RouteForce is built on standard Salesforce platform capabilities.
+Tourvia is built on standard Salesforce platform capabilities.
 This is what makes it genuinely native rather than just installable inside the org.

 Comparison: native integration vs connected apps

-Dimension RouteForce (native LWC) Connected external app
+Dimension Tourvia (native LWC) Connected external app

 Data location CRM data stays in Salesforce Data synced to external system